Cenora6/Start-Helping-App/README.md

 ## Start Helping Application

 ### Description
-This is a basic app, which you can use  to donate your old clothes to others.
+This is a basic app, which you can use to donate your old books, games, etc. to others.

 ### Technologies:
 - HTML5